sliu750/ML4641-Team-Project/README.md

       - **Clustering**: Groups houses by similar characteristics with regard to price, helping sellers determine a suitable price range.

 **Approach**:
+    - We implemented both supervised and unsupervised models.
     - We leveraged Python packages such as numpy, pandas, sklearn, and TensorFlow for data preprocessing/cleaning, model training and evaluation, and visualization of results.

 **Insights Gained**: